council bulky waste collection 5 things to know hero

 5. Top 10 most expensive councils

 At the opposite end of the scale are the top 10 most expensive councils.
-The most expensive are Runnymede and Waverley who each charge £70 to remove a single item.
+The most expensive is Runnymede council who charge £75 to remove a single item.
 More generally the South East and South West of England are on average the most expensive regions.

 Council Region Price £